Is Honey Good For You? 9 Benefits Of Honey You May Not Know Yet

 6.)
 It is said to boost a person’s immune system

-Honey cleanses the body and boosts the immune system through its antioxidant properties.
-These antioxidants work to eliminate free radicals within our body that can lower immunity.
+Consumed honey cleanses the body and boosts the immune system through its antioxidant activity.
+These natural antioxidants work to eliminate free radicals within our body that can lower immunity.

-A study hypothesized that the use of honey instead of sugar or other artificial sweeteners increases the “enhanced antioxidant defense system” among adults.
+A study hypothesized that the use of this golden syrup instead of sugar or other artificial sweeteners increases the “enhanced antioxidant defense system” among adults, resulting in a strong immune system.

 Tip: Mix one tablespoon of honey and lemon juice in a cup of warm water for a cleansing drink to boost your immune system!